w2016561536/android_virtual_cam/README_en.md

 ## Question report:

 raise it in issues directly.
-If it is a bug, please attach with Xposed log.
+If it is a bug, please attach with Xposed **modules** log.

 ## Credit